lukecassidy/dotfiles/README.md

 # Dotfiles
 The tools I need to get my environment up and running.
+Keeps my configs in sync with GNU Stow, installs my tools with Homebrew and backs up anything it replaces (just in case).

 ## Setup
 ```bash